20 Instagram Tips for Yogis

 - Don’t play the follow/unfollow game.
 Find yogis you connect with and follow them, but don’t unfollow right away.
 That really doesn’t seem very yogi like!
 Sure, you can go through and clean up your account and unfollow accounts that you don’t enjoy anymore, but don’t unfollow or bother with fancy apps for unfollowing people.

 - Don’t get caught up in the numbers – but do set a goal!
 We are yogis.
 We are not going to obsess about how many likes each post gets, or how many people are following us.
-However, you are likely growing your social media presence in order to earn a living and (repeat after me) there is nothing wrong with wanting a strong presence.
+However, you are likely growing your social media presence in order to earn a living and (repeat after me) there is nothing wrong with wanting a strong (and abundant!) presence.
 So – if you set a goal to get to 1000 followers, then that just means you need to interact, collaborate, communicate, and share – but don’t let your ego get in your way!

 - Join Facebook groups for like-minded yogis and share your insta account when appropriate.
 To share your account, simply type it like this: instagram.com/yogalastics.
 Or, go to your Instagram account and share a specific post which will add a nice image to your comment.